leonardomendix/docs/content/en/docs/releasenotes/app-store/_index.md

 #This document is mapped to the landing page, update the link there if renaming or moving the doc file.
 ---

-These release notes cover changes made to the [Mendix Marketplace](/appstore/).
+These release notes cover changes made to the .

 ## 2021